 Effects on the liver

-This treatment can change the way your liver works.
-This usually goes back to normal after treatment finishes.
-Rarely, the drug may cause your skin and the whites of your eyes to turn yellow (jaundice).
-You will have regular blood tests to check how well your liver is working.
+This treatment may affect how your liver works.
+This is usually mild and goes back to normal after treatment finishes.
+Rarely, your skin and the whites of your eyes may turn yellow (jaundice).
+During your treatment, you will have regular blood tests to check how well your liver is working.

 Raised levels of uric acid (tumour lysis syndrome)

 This treatment may cause the cancer cells to break down quickly.
 This releases uric acid (a waste product) into the blood.
 The kidneys usually get rid of uric acid, but may not be able to cope with large amounts.
 Too much uric acid can damage the kidneys.
 It can also cause swelling and pain in the joints, which is called gout.

 Your doctor may give you tablets called allopurinol (Zyloric®) to help prevent this.
 Drinking at least 2 litres (3 ½ pints) of fluid a day will also help.
 You will have regular blood tests to check the uric acid levels.

 Cancer and some cancer treatments can increase the risk of a blood clot.
 Symptoms of a blood clot include:

 - throbbing pain, redness or swelling in a leg or arm

 - suddenly feeling breathless or coughing

 - sharp chest pain, which may be worse when you cough or take a deep breath.